PDConSec/vsc-print/README.md

 [ENGLISH](README.md) | [FRENCH](README.fra.md) | [Add a language](how-to-add-a-language.md)

+## Markdown and source code, styled for reading

+* Print source code
+* Print markdown fully rendered

+Source code gets line numbers and syntax colouring.
+Markdown is rendered with VS Code's preview rendering pipeline &mdash; many markdown extensions work with printing.

+## Platform independent printing

+Print-jobs are rendered as styled HTML and served from an embedded webserver.
+When you print, your local web browser is launched to load and print.
+So if you have a local browser that can print, and VS Code can launch it, you're in business.
+Known user platforms include Windows, Linux and OSX.

+## Classic user experience

 ![Toolbar snap with print icon](https://user-images.githubusercontent.com/5498936/53408273-d853d480-3a09-11e9-8936-d37189dce8c5.PNG)

 The print icon on the toolbar prints the document in the active editor.